Whether you're riding to work, to school, or just for fun · Know the rules of the road for cyclists

 - Avoid the Door Zone: CVC 22517 No person shall open the door of a vehicle on the side available to moving traffic unless it is reasonable safe to do so and can be done without interfering with the movement of such traffic.

 - Avoid riding on sidewalks – Each city in California has its own rules about riding a bicycle on the sidewalk.
 Some cities allow sidewalk riding, some don't.
-Sidewalk riding is a violation of the municipal code in Santa Barbara.
+SBMC 10.52.130 and City of Goleta: No person shall ride a bicycle on any sidewalk except at a driveway or on a designated bikeway.

 - You can file a Police Report: call 911.
 You have the right to file a police report if you've been involved in a collision resulting in injury or property damage.
 Take notes & photos.
 Get the police report number from police officers on the scene.
 You also have the right to file a police report for cases of motorist assault.

-- Under 18, Wear A Helmet: CVC 21212 If you are under age 18, you must wear an approved helmet when riding.
-If you are 18 and older, a helmet is not required.
-Do not risk a life-threatening head injury in a bike crash: SBBIKE recommends wearing a helmet.
+- Under 18, Wear a helmet: CVC 21212 If you are under age 18, you must wear an approved helmet when riding.
+SBBIKE recommends wearing a helmet to riders of all ages.

 - One key law for motorists, the California Three Feet for Safety Act: CVC 21670 requires that: